chevah/geck/content/review.rst

       [#1234] What was done in this branch.

-* The commit message should be on a single line and preferable under 100 characters.
+* The commit message should be on a single line and preferably under 100 characters.
 The message should be a clearly articulated phrase, summarizing changes done in the branch.
-Further details about the changes can go in the release notes or review request body.
+Further details about the changes can go in the release notes or in the review request body.

 * Add the list of persons who should review the branch, using a line starting with **reviewers** and followed by GitHub names or each reviewer prefixed with **@**.

-* If required, using **depends-on** marker, add the list of reviews on which this review depends and blocks the merge of this branch.
+* If required, using the **depends-on** marker, add the list of reviews on which this review depends and blocks the merge of this branch.

 Merge your branch
 ------------------

-After the merge request and review was approved you need to merge your branch into master.
+After the merge request and review are approved you need to merge your branch into master.

 After your review request was approved, you can send your branch to PQM